intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 a) There is an overlap in work between one or more groups in each organization that requires close collaboration that would not be possible without a formal relationship.
    This might include situations where one group in one organization has a dependency on a document produced in the other organization and is requesting in-depth support or would like feedback on internal documents.
-However note that the agreeded need for close collaboration is a pre-condition for establishing a formal liaison relationship but is not alone sufficient for the IETF to require the establishment of a formal liaison relationship.
+However note that the agreed need for close collaboration is a pre-condition for establishing a formal liaison relationship but is not alone sufficient for the IETF to require the establishment of a formal liaison relationship.